Diamondback Energy Inc. (FANG) and the Battle of Fundamentals vs. Technicals

-Diamondback Energy Inc. (NASDAQ:FANG) went up by 3.43% from its latest closing price compared to the recent 1-year high of $96.92.
-The company’s stock price has collected -7.67% of loss in the last five trading sessions.
-MarketWatch.com reported 7 hours ago that Diamondback Energy Inc. stock outperforms market on strong trading day
+Diamondback Energy Inc. (NASDAQ:FANG) went up by 2.58% from its latest closing price compared to the recent 1-year high of $96.92.
+The company’s stock price has collected 16.81% of gains in the last five trading sessions.
+MarketWatch.com reported 6 hours ago that Diamondback Energy Inc. stock outperforms competitors on strong trading day

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.